Pete Davidson

-Davidson's father, Scott Matthew Davidson, was a New York firefighter who died in 2001 at the World Trade Center during the September 11 attacks.
-Davidson began his career in the early 2010s with minor guest roles on Brooklyn Nine-Nine, Friends of the People, Guy Code, and Wild 'n Out.
-He released his comedy specials Pete Davidson: SMD (2016) and Pete Davidson: Alive from New York (2020).

-Davidson starred and executive produced the comedy film Big Time Adolescence (2019), and co-wrote and starred in the semi-autobiographical comedy-drama film The King of Staten Island (2020).
-Davidson continued acting in films such as The Suicide Squad (2021), Bodies Bodies Bodies (2022), Meet Cute (2022), and Marmaduke (2022).
+Following his rise to prominence on SNL, Davidson starred in and executive produced the comedy film Big Time Adolescence (2019), and co-wrote and starred in the semi-autobiographical comedy-drama film The King of Staten Island (2020), and the Peacock series Bupkis (2023).
+He continued acting in films such as The Suicide Squad (2021), Bodies Bodies Bodies, and Meet Cute (both 2022).
+Davidson has also released three comedy specials: Pete Davidson: SMD (2016), Pete Davidson: Alive from New York (2020), and Pete Davidson: Turbo Fonzarelli (2024).

-Early life
+Early life and family

-Peter Michael Davidson was born in New York City's Staten Island borough on November 16, 1993, the son of Amy (née Waters) and Scott Matthew Davidson.
-His father was a New York City firefighter for Ladder 118 who died in service during the September 11, 2001 attacks, along with the rest of his unit.
-He was last seen running up the stairs of the Marriott World Trade Center just before the building was destroyed when the Twin Towers collapsed.
+Peter Michael Davidson was born on November 16, 1993, in the Staten Island borough of New York City to parents Amy (née Waters) and Scott Matthew Davidson.
+Scott was a New York City firefighter for Ladder 118 who died in service during the September 11th attacks, along with the rest of his unit.
+He was last seen running up the stairs of the Marriott World Trade Center in Downtown Manhattan just before the building was destroyed when the Twin Towers collapsed.
 His Requiem Mass was held at St. Clare's Catholic Church in Great Kills, Staten Island.
 Davidson, then aged seven, was profoundly affected by the loss.
 He told The New York Times that it was "overwhelming" and that he later acted out in school as a result of the trauma, at one point ripping his hair out until he was bald.
 In October 2016, he revealed on The Breakfast Club morning radio show that he struggled with suicidal thoughts when he was younger and that the music of Kid Cudi saved his life.

-Davidson's father was predominantly of Jewish ancestry, with some distant German, Irish, and Italian roots.
+Davidson's father was predominantly of Jewish ancestry, with some distant German, Irish and Italian roots.
 His mother is of mostly Irish ancestry, with some distant German roots.
-He has a younger sister named Casey and was raised Catholic.
-Davidson attended St. Joseph by-the-Sea High School, then Tottenville High School before transferring to Brooklyn's Xaverian High School and graduating from there in 2011.
-After high school, he enrolled at St. Francis College in Brooklyn Heights.
-After one semester, Davidson decided to pursue a career in comedy full-time.
-He first tried stand-up comedy at age sixteen in a Staten Island bowling alley, where a group of friends that included professional baseball player Matthew Festa, knowing of his comedy aspirations, dared him to take to the stage.
+He has a younger sister named Casey, and was raised Catholic.
+Davidson attended St. Joseph by-the-Sea High School, and then Tottenville High School in Huguenot, before transferring to Xaverian High School in Bay Ridge, Brooklyn and graduating from there in 2011.
+After high school, Davidson enrolled at St. Francis College in Brooklyn Heights, which he attended for one semester upon which he decided to drop out to pursue a full-time career in comedy.
+He first tried stand-up comedy at age sixteen in a Staten Island bowling alley, where a group of friends that included future professional baseball player Matt Festa, knowing of his comedy aspirations, dared him to take to the stage.